wp-plugins/sucuri-scanner/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Initial release with new auditing options.

 = 1.6.0 =
 * A new dashboard to welcome users to the new features of the plugin.